gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-image-processing.md

       ...
     }

 And here's the image rendered in WebGL.
+NOTE: If you are running this locally you'll need a simple web server to allow WebGL to load the images.
+[See here for how to setup one up in couple of minutes](webgl-setup-and-installation.html).

 {{{example url="../webgl-2d-image.html" }}}